Kong/docs.konghq.com/app/konnect/reference/audit-logs.md

 `user_agent` | The user agent of the request: application, operating system, vendor, and version.
 `sig` | An ED25519 signature.

-## Authentication logs
+### Authentication logs

-Authentication attempts and their outcomes are logged whenever a user logs in to the Konnect application or uses the Konnect API.
+Authentication attempts and their outcomes are logged whenever a user logs in to the {{site.konnect_short_name}} application or the Dev Portal either through the UI or the Konnect API.

-Example log entry:
+{% navtabs %}

-{% navtabs codeblock %}
+{% navtab Konnect audit logs %}

-{% navtab CEF %}
+Example CEF log entry:

 ```
 2023-05-19T00:03:39Z
 konghq.com CEF:0|ExampleOrg|Konnect|1.0|AUTHENTICATION_TYPE_PAT|AUTHENTICATION_OUTCOME_SUCCESS|0|rt=3958q3097698